Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-OpenCV-3.1-Installation-Guide.md

     sudo apt-get install checkinstall
     sudo checkinstall

-This will create the OpenCV package that has a modern install/uninstall option.
+Fill in the text as required to give the description and the package name.
+This will create the OpenCV 3.1 package that has a modern install/uninstall option.

 --------------------------------------------------------------------------------